Conversation on Peace

 Ivorgba will be on East Campus for opening festivities of the week and will lead a workshop on Monday, January 28th at 2:30pm in room 3-113.

 He will be on Osceola Campus on Wednesday, January 30th speaking and working with students, faculty and staff.

 He will be on West Campus on Thursday, January 31st visiting and interacting with students, faculty and staff.

 On the evening of January 31st, the H.E.R.O.
 Club will host the film screening of Project Happiness on West Campus.
 Ivorgba, who is featured in the film, will be present for the screening.
 Following the screening of the film, Ivorgba will lead the Q&A session, which will be streamed live across multiple campuses.

 For Emmanuel's full bio click here.

 Humanities Speaker Series Presents: John Prendergast

 John Prendergast is a human rights activist and best-selling author who has worked for peace in Africa for over 25 years.
-He is the co-founder of the Enough Project, an initiative to end genocide and crimes against humanity affiliated with the Center for American Progress.
+He is the co-founder of the Enough Project, an Institute to end genocide and crimes against humanity affiliated with the Center for American Progress.
 John has worked for the Clinton White House, the State Department, two members of Congress, the National Intelligence Council, UNICEF, Human Rights Watch, the International Crisis Group, and the U.S. Institute of Peace.